Your child's first appointment with our service

 If you are unable to attend your appointment, please let us know as soon as possible so that we can offer your appointment to another patient.

 If your child is under the age of five, it is helpful to bring their red book.
 Please also bring any relevant medical reports that you may have about your child's condition.

 If your child is over the age of three, we ask that you bring a pair of shorts and a t-shirt for them to make the assessment easier and more comfortable.

 At your first appointment, a physiotherapist will ask about what problems your child is having, and how they are impacting their motor skills, function and participation.
 They will then look at the way your child moves by asking them to perform certain tasks.
 Your child's first appointment can take up to an hour.

 As we are a teaching hospital, students and visitors may be observing the team.
 We will always ask your permissions for them to observe your appointment.

 Should your child require ongoing intervention, the frequency and duration of treatment will be discussed following their initial assessment.
 Treatment will focus on teaching you how to best support your child to achieve their goals.

-With your permission, your physiotherapist may complete an onward referral to other health professionals and/or liaise with other individuals in your child’s life (e.g. nursery or school).
+With your permission, your physiotherapist may complete an onward referral to other health and education professionals and/or liaise with other individuals in your child’s life (e.g. nursery or school).

-If you miss your appointment you will be sent a letter asking you to contact our therapy team to rebook.
-Should you not make contact within two weeks, you may be discharged from our service.
+If you miss your appointment you will be sent a letter asking you to contact our therapy admin team to rebook.
+If no contact is made with the service, your child will be discharged and referrer and GP notified.